two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 `celerity.api.vpc.subnetType` has no effect for Fargate-based EKS deployments, the API will always be deployed to a private subnet.
 :::

 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-For an EC2-backed cluster, the containers that make up the service for the API will be deployed with 896MB of memory and 0.8 vCPUs.
-Less than half of the memory and CPU is allocated to a node that will host the containers to allow for smooth deployments of new versions of the API, this is done by making sure there is enough memory and CPU available to the Kubernetes agents.
+For an EC2-backed cluster, the task housing the containers that make up the service for the API will be deployed with less than 50 percent of memory and 0.8 vCPUs.
+Less than half of the memory and CPU is allocated to the EC2 instance to allow for smooth deployments of new versions of the API, this is done by making sure there is enough memory and CPU available to the ECS agent and enough to have two instances of the API running at the same time during deployments.
+The exact memory usage values for the defaults would be 1,792MB for production app environments and 870MB for development app environments.

-For a Fargate-backed cluster, the pod for the API will be deployed with 1GB of memory and 0.5 vCPUs, for Fargate there are a [fixed set of CPU and memory configurations](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html) that can be used.
+For a Fargate-backed cluster, in production app environments, the pod for the API will be deployed with 2GB of memory and 0.5 vCPUs.
+In development app environments, the pod for the API will be deployed with 1GB of memory and 0.5 vCPUs.
+Fargate has a [fixed set of CPU and memory configurations](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html) that can be used.

 A sidecar [ADOT collector](https://aws-otel.github.io/docs/getting-started/collector) container is deployed in the pod with the API to collect traces and metrics for the application, this will take up a small portion of the memory and CPU allocated to the API.
 Traces are only collected when tracing is enabled for the API.